-The Lake District: one of the most beautiful, peaceful parts of the UK, with acres and acres of countryside to be explored.
-With lakes, hills, fields and mountains to enjoy, it was the perfect destination for WMGT adventure number 2 back in October 2017.
+The Lake District is one of the most beautiful, peaceful parts of the UK, with acres and acres of countryside and mountains around it waiting to be explored.

-This is definitely an area of the country I want to explore more fully when my van renovation is complete, but in the meantime, I’ve put together this handy blog post to inspire you to have a weekend stay-cation in this stunning area of countryside, more specifically, at Lake Windermere.
+The Lake District is definitely an area of the country I want to explore more fully now that my van renovation is complete, but in the meantime, I’ve put together this handy blog post to inspire you to have a weekend stay-cation in this stunning area of countryside, more specifically, at Lake Windermere.

 Where is Lake Windermere?